Sainte Chapelle is another Paris treasure with historical stories and secrets you will love to discover.

-Stories depicted in the Rose window come from the Book of Revelation, the last section of the Bible, with a prediction on the end of the current stage.
+The stories depicted in the Rose Window come from the Book of Revelation, the last section of the Bible, with a prediction for the end of the current stage.

-In it, you can find God on his throne with the Book of seven seals and Saint John and seven Churches of Asia on his feet.
+In it, you can find God on his throne with the Book of Seven Seals, Saint John and seven Churches of Asia on his feet.

-When was the Chapelle used as a storeroom?
+When was the chapel used as a storeroom?

 In 1797, Sainte Chapelle was a storeroom for the Ministry of Justice files.

-It was later converted as a repository or a storage facility for Minister’s courthouse’s essential archives.
+It was later converted into a repository or storage facility for the Minister’s Courthouse’s essential archives.

-However, under pressure from the public opinion to convert back the Chapelle, its restoration work was approved in the year 1836 and would last upto 26 years.
+However, under pressure from public opinion to convert the chapel back, its restoration work was approved in 1836 and would last up to 26 years.

 When was Sainte Chapelle constructed?

 Sainte Chapelle was constructed in the 13th century by King Louis, who later became one of France’s most famous saints.

 Sainte Louis had earned his sainthood by bringing back the crown of thrones and had built Sainte Chapelle to store his possessions.